Universal noise-precision relations in variational quantum algorithms: Setup

 \subsection{Correspondence to the stochastic noise model}

-Here, we show the correspondence relation between the Gaussian and stochastic noise models along the same lines \com{with Nielsen and Chuang's textbook} \cite{nielsen2010quantum}. \com{We consider the case where $M'$ stochastic noise channels
+Here, we show the correspondence relation between the Gaussian and the stochastic noise models along the same lines \com{with Nielsen and Chuang's textbook} \cite{nielsen2010quantum}.
+We consider the case where $M_{\mathrm{SNC}}$ stochastic noise channels

-with respect to operators $A_j'$ $(j=1,2,\cdots, M')$, $A_j'^2=I$ are inserted in the circuit, where $\rho$ denotes a density operator and $0<p_j<1/2$ is the error probability.
-Hereafter, the prime denotes the operator or parameter associated with the stochastic noise to distinguish from that of the noiseless circuit.
-We define a map
+with respect to operators $B_\nu$ $(\nu=1,2,\cdots, M_{\mathrm{SNC}})$, $B_{\nu}^2=I$ are inserted in the circuit, where $\rho$ denotes a density operator, $0<p_{\nu}<1/2$ is the error probability.
+Then we have the following correspondence between the Gaussian and the stochastic noise models: \cod{ \begin{proposition} The relation